mmistakes/minimal-mistakes/_posts/2017-06-28-software-by-design-part3.md

 So, how exactly do you design a system without considering a data store as a starting point?

 It comes back to modelling the 'flow of data' rather than modelling the data as a detached separate concept.
-If we look at the messages that are required for a system to carry out it's requirements we can model several things.
+If we look at the messages that are required for a system to carry out its requirements we can model several things.

 ### Message Content ###